Goal-Oriented Semantic Communication for ISAC-Enabled Robotic Obstacle Avoidance: System Model and Problem Formulation

 \subsection{Scenario Description}

-As shown in \figref{system_model}, we consider an ISAC-enabled BS for the UAV obstacle avoidance task, where the BS sends sensing signals to detect the position of UAV, which is then used to generate and transmit C\&C signals.
+As shown in \figref{system_model}, we consider an ISAC-enabled BS for the UAV obstacle avoidance task in open airspace, where the BS sends sensing signals to detect the position of UAV, which is then used to generate and transmit C\&C signals.
 The C\&C signals specify UAV's speed and heading angle to guide it flying towards the destination while avoiding dynamic obstacles.
-The whole task period can be discretised into $I$ time slots, and the time slot index is denoted as $t_i$, where $i\in\{0, 1,2,..., I\}$ and the time slot interval $\Delta t = t_{i+1}-t_i~(\forall i)$ is a constant.
+In this context, dynamic obstacles refer to moving objects (e.g., other UAVs or birds) in the sky whose speeds/positions vary over time and may potentially interfere with the UAV’s trajectory.
+The whole task period can be discretized into $I$ time slots, and the time slot index is denoted as $t_i$, where $i\in\{0, 1,2,..., I\}$ and the time slot interval $\Delta t = t_{i+1}-t_i~(\forall i)$ is a constant.
 Without loss of generality, we assume the UAV flies in the $x-y$ plane at a fixed altitude $\mathrm{H}$.
 The real horizontal position of UAV at $t_i$ is denoted as $\bm{p}(t_i) = [p_x(t_i),~p_y(t_i)]^\top$.
 Note that the BS can not obtain the real position of UAV $\bm{p}(t_i)$, and can only send sensing signal to detect the position of UAV.
 The detected horizontal position is denoted as $\hat{\bm{p}}(t_i)=[\hat{p}_x(t_i),~\hat{p}_y(t_i)]^\top$.
 We assume that the horizontal positions of obstacles are detected by other cooperative BSs.
+All BSs are interconnected via high-capacity fiber backhaul, enabling low-latency information exchange and reliable synchronization.
+Consequently, the delay and synchronization errors introduced by backhaul communication are assumed negligible and do not affect the UAV control process.
 The real and detected obstacle positions are denoted as $\bm{p}_o(t_i)$ and $\hat{\bm{p}}_o(t_i)$, respectively, where $o\in\{1,2,3,..., N_o\}$ and $N_o$ is the total number of obstacles.
 Due to the thermal noise and quantization noise, there are always detection errors between the real position and the detected position, both for the UAV and obstacles \cite{dect_errors}.
 Under such detection errors, our goal is to design an efficient and reliable joint sensing and C\&C transmission scheme that enables the UAV to avoid dynamic obstacles and reach its destination as quickly as possible.